 - The reinforcement is usually provided in the form of dowel bars.

 #4.
 Expansion Joints In Concrete:

-This term is commonly, but loosely, used to describe any formed gapped joint, whatever its structural role and irrespective of whether opening or closing movements are expected.
+This term, often referred to as expansion joint in concrete, is commonly, but loosely, used to describe any formed gapped joint, whatever its structural role and irrespective of whether opening or closing movements are expected.